ruchith696/license-plate-recognition/README.md

 The idea is to recognise license plate number of a car.

 ## Method
-1.Detect License Plate
+1. Detect License Plate
-2.Perform segmentation of characters
+2. Perform segmentation of characters
-3.Train a ML model to predict characters
+3. Train a ML model to predict characters
-4.Prediction of characters in License Plate
+4. Prediction of characters in License Plate

 The approach used to segment the images is Connected Component Analysis.
 Connected regions wil imply that all the connected pixels belong to the same object.
 A pixel is said to be connected to another if they both have the same value and are adjacent to each other.

 Car Image -> Grayscale Image -> Binary Image -> Applying CCA to get connected regions -> Detect license plate out of all connected regions (Assumptions made : width of the license plate region to the full image ranges between 15% and 40% and height of the license plate region to the full image is between 8% & 20%)